 By following our tips above, you are putting your WordPress site in a safe position, away from the security threats that abound.
 With our comprehensive guide, you are a lot safer and significantly more secure.
 Whether you’re wondering what to do after starting an online clothing boutique, installing SEO plugins, or setting up your own blog, it’s time to fortify your WordPress site’s defenses whether there’s an imminent threat or none.

 With the confidence that security brings, we know that you can do so much better with your WordPress site.
 For more information on how to protect your WordPress site, refer to the codex at Hardening WordPress.
-If you’re not confident on doing this on your own, your developer can help you with this guide.
+If you’re not confident about doing this on your own, your developer can help you with this guide.

-All the best for you site!
+All the best for your site!